datastax/cassandra-data-apis/README.md

 running a server.
 They can also be embedded in existing applications using HTTP routes.

-Currently, this project provides a GraphQL API.
+Currently, this project provides GraphQL APIs.
 Other API types are possible in the future.

 ## Getting Started